HunterStevens/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+You can build routers which can help dry up the code into seperate files (similar to components).
+Express can provide many "convenience helpers" which allow us to manipulate databases upon CRUD operations.

 - [ ] Describe Middleware?
+It is a set of functions that can be invoked by server/router requests.
+It has its own set of code for the request to go through before going through the main operation.

 - [ ] Describe a Resource?
+Resource is a data set by the database that can be accessed via a unique URL and can be manipulated through methods.

 - [ ] What can the API return to help clients know if a request was successful?
+The set of data that was requested in one of the CRUD operations.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by creating Express Routers to split the single application.
+Therefore making data management easier to understand and efficient.

 ## Minimum Viable Product